 - Efficient: Puts out fires faster than other solutions while using as little as 2 gallons of water per minute under 20 psi

 - Easy to Operate: Low pressure air system requires less strength to operate effectively and reduces operator fatigue

-- Broad Applications: Developed as an alternative to Halon systems, the NAWCAD nozzle is applicable for water constrained firefighting operations such as boats, ships, aircraft, and for backcountry and remote firefighting with limited or unreliable water and power supplies
+- Broad Applications: Developed as an alternative to Halon systems, the NAWCAD nozzle is applicable for water constrained industrial and agricultural applications operations such as boats, ships, aircraft, and for backcountry and remote firefighting with limited or unreliable water and power supplies

 - Potential for collaboration with US Navy inventor and laboratory